Griffon26/taserver/README.md

    **Do not manually open these ports in the firewall on the machine where the login server runs,
      otherwise votekick may not work correctly. taserver itself will manage the firewall rules**

+8. Open a second command prompt (doesn't need to be an administrator one) and go to the directory containing the taserver files

-7. Start the login server by running the `start_login_server.py` script in the root of this repository (preferably from a command window so you can read the errors if it exits for some reason).
+9. Start the login server by running the `start_login_server.py` script in the root of this repository.

-8. Change `host` under the `[loginserver]` section in `data/gameserverlauncher.ini` to `127.0.0.1` to have any [game server that you start](#hosting-a-dedicated-server) connect to your locally running login server.
+10. Change `host` under the `[loginserver]` section in `data/gameserverlauncher.ini` to `127.0.0.1` to have any [game server that you start](#hosting-a-dedicated-server) connect to your locally running login server.
 Note: setting `host` to `127.0.0.1` will prevent anyone else from connecting to your game server.
 For LAN play you should set `host` to the LAN IP of the computer